 A fun, fierce and fascinating evening of debate on one of the inflammatory questions of our time: will veganism save the planet?
 Six players are floating above Norwich in a punctured hot air balloon, which is sinking fast.
 By sheer wit, eloquence and mastery of the chosen topic, they must persuade you, the mob, that they should remain in the balloon and not be ejected to save height.
 Who will survive?
 The answer is in your hands.
 So, pay attention, listen hard and be on guard for added jeopardy.
-With green campaigner Rupert Read, restauranteur Loui Blake, Hodmedod’s founder Josiah Meldrum, Rebecca Mayhew, Tim Jickells, and chaired by Lucy Farrant.
+With green campaigner Rupert Read, restauranteur Loui Blake, Simon Fairlie (author of Meat: A Benign Extravagance), Hodmedod’s founder Josiah Meldrum, Rebecca Mayhew of Old Hall Farm, Prof Tim Jickells of UEA, and chaired by Lucy Farrant.

 About Rupert Read

 Rupert Read is a Reader in Philosophy at the University of East Anglia.
 He is author of seven books on a range of subjects and specialises particularly in Wittgenstein, philosophy of film, and environmental philosophy.
 Rupert previously chaired the Green House think tank, and is a former Green Party of England and Wales councillor, spokesperson, European parliamentary candidate and national parliamentary candidate.
 Recently Rupert has become a spokesperson for the Extinction Rebellion protest movement.
 This has included debates with government ministers and backbenchers on national television and radio; as well as meetings with senior politicians from across the political spectrum.

 Loui Blake is an award-winning marketer & entrepreneur, founder of the UK’s largest plant-based restaurant Erpingham House, and London restaurant group Kalifornia Kitchen.